Ed-Whyatt/titan-barbers/README.md

  Unpacking objects: 100% (10/10), done.

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

+### Code

+-   [Code Institute](https://codeinstitute.net/): Code Institutes lessons have help with all coding throughout this project.

+-   [Code Institute Sample README.md](https://github.com/Code-Institute-Solutions/SampleREADME) Code Institute Sample README.md has been used to help with readme layout.

+-   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

+-   [W3 Schools](https://www.w3schools.com/): W3 Schools has been used with some elements in this project mainly the book now link.